Betsey (1768 ship)

 Betsey was a Guineaman (slave ship), launched at Liverpool in 1768.
-She made eight voyages in the triangular trade, transporting enslaved people from West Africa to the Caribbean.
+Between 1768 and 1777, she made eight voyages in the triangular trade, transporting enslaved people from West Africa to the Caribbean.
 In 1777 the British Royal Navy purchased her at Antigua, named her HMS Comet, and armed her as a sloop-of-war.
 She sailed to England in 1778, where the Navy sold her.

-Slaver

-Between 1768 and 1777 Betsey made eight voyages transporting slaves from West Africa to the Caribbean.